 This Compensation Discussion and Analysis describes our compensation program and how it operates for our Named Executive Officers.
-It also discusses the principles underlying our compensation policies and decisions, along with the impacts to our executive compensation of the final year of the integration of Milacron Holdings Corp. ("Milacron"), the COVID-19 pandemic, and the transitions of our CEO and CFO roles in fiscal 2022.
+It also discusses the principles underlying our compensation policies and decisions and the strategic developments that our Compensation Committee considered, such as our transformation into a pure-play industrial company, including the divestiture of our historical Batesville business segment, in making these decisions for fiscal 2023.

-SEC rules identify our "Named Executive Officers" as those persons who served as (i) our principal executive officer during the year ended September 30, 2022, (ii) our principal financial officer during the year ended September 30, 2022, and (iii) our other three most highly compensated executive officers for the year ended September 30, 2022.
-Effective December 30, 2021, Joe A. Raver retired from his position as President and CEO of the Company and, at such time, Kimberly K. Ryan was appointed to succeed him.
-In addition, Kristina A. Cerniglia stepped down as our Senior Vice President and Chief Financial Officer on April 29, 2022, at which time Robert M. VanHimbergen succeeded her in that role.
-Accordingly, as a result of these individuals having served as principal executive officer or principal financial officer during the fiscal year, our Named Executive Officers for 2022, with their principal positions, are:
+SEC rules identify our "Named Executive Officers" as those persons who served as (i) our principal executive officer during the year ended September 30, 2023, (ii) our principal financial officer during the year ended September 30, 2023, and (iii) our other three most highly compensated executive officers for the year ended September 30, 2023.
+Our Named Executive Officers for 2023, with their principal positions, are: